SDSU-Robotics/avc_2018/README.md

 `git checkout -b BRANCH-NAME`

 Make sure you are branching from the branch you want to be branching from!
 Checkout master first before creating your branch (unless you actually want to branch off another branch).

+Once you're in whatever branch you want to be in run

+'catkin_make'

+You only have to do this when new files are introduced (unless you need to compile C++ code).
+If you opened a terminal before running 'catkin_make', you'll have to source your workspace manually (new terminals should source it automatically now).

+'source ~/.bashrc'

+bashrc should have a command to source your workspace in there.
+If that doesn't work, you can do it manually:

+'source ~/catkin_ws/devel/setup.bash'